Double entry accounting: How it works for your business

 Key takeaways

-• Implement double-entry bookkeeping to record every financial transaction twice (once as a debit and once as a credit), which automatically balances your books and makes errors easier to spot when debits don't equal credits.
+- Record every financial transaction as both a debit and a credit so your books stay balanced and errors are easy to spot when the two sides don't match.

 What is double-entry bookkeeping?

-Double-entry bookkeeping is a method of recording every financial transaction twice, once as a debit and once as a credit.
-This dual recording system ensures accuracy and gives you a complete picture of how each transaction affects your business finances.
+Double-entry bookkeeping is a method of recording every financial transaction twice: once as a debit and once as a credit.
+This dual recording ensures your books balance automatically and gives you a complete picture of how each transaction affects your business finances.

-• Making loan payments: You record both the payment leaving your account and the reduction in what you owe
+- Making loan payments: Record the payment leaving your account and the decrease in what you owe

 Single-entry vs double-entry bookkeeping